ju-mc/metis5-nlp/README.md

 # Metis Module 5: NLP & Unsupervised ML

-For this project, I am creating a Netflix movie/show recommendation engine.
+For this project, I created a Netflix recommendation engine using NLP and unsupervised learning techniques.
-Currently in progress - will update by Saturday, June 26
+The engine takes the name of a Netflix movie or show, and recommends ten relevant movies and shows.